Gruntfuggly/todo-tree/README.md

 **todo-tree.tree.hideIconsWhenGroupedByTag** (`false`)<br/>
 Hide item icons when grouping by tag.

+**todo-tree.tree.sort** (`true`)<br/>
+ripgrep searches using multiple threads to improve performance.
+The tree is sorted when it is populated so that it stays stable.
+If you want to use ripgrep's own sort arguments, set this to false. *Note: Depending on what scan mode you select, you may also want to disable auto-refresh when disabling the sort, otherwise the tree may still be unstable.*

 **todo-tree.tree.disableCompactFolders** (`false`)<br/>
 The tree will normally respect the VSCode's `explorer.compactFolders` setting.
 Set this to true if you want to disable compact folders in the todo tree.